jfalken/nessus_enterprise_rest_client/readme.md

-# Nessus Enterprise Cloud Client
+# Nessus Enterprise Rest Client

 This is a python library for interfacing with the Nessus v6 API.